SomethingGoodLLC/PawPromote/pet_adoption_agents/README.md

 ## Notes
 - Sora API is a placeholder (not publicly available); falls back to Google Veo3.
-- Expand parsing logic in master_orchestrator for more complex tasks.
+- Expand parsing logic in master_orchestrator for more complex tasks and handling real-time updates from Data Fetcher.
 - Outputs (PDFs, PPTs, videos) are saved locally; shipping uses Lulu for physical books.

 For issues, refer to the main GenAI AgentOS repo or extend the agents as needed.